adam-sse/openai-api-proxy/README.md

 Note that openai-api-proxy does **absolutely no authentication nor authorization**, so never expose it outside of a secure internal network.

+This project uses [Spring Boot Web](https://docs.spring.io/spring-boot/docs/3.2.2/reference/html/web.html) to build the REST service. [sqlite-jdbc](https://github.com/xerial/sqlite-jdbc) and [hibernate-community-dialects](https://github.com/hibernate/hibernate-orm/blob/6.4/dialects.adoc) are  used for the SQLite database access.
+[JTokkit ](https://github.com/knuddelsgmbh/jtokkit) is used for estimating the tokens of queries before forwarding the API call.

 ## API endpoints

 For illustration purposes, we assume that openai-api-proxy runs on localhost port 8080.